-Accommodations in La Palma Chalatenango.
+Accommodations in La Palma.

-The city and surrounded areas have numerous hotels where you can enjoy a quiet weekend with family or friends.
+The city of La Palma and its surrounded areas have numerous hotels where you can enjoy a quiet weekend with family or friends.

 There are other options available in addition to the ones listed above.
 Furthermore, in this area, you will find fantastic camping options.

 The colorful city of La Palma is a fantastic place to get away from the hustle of city life or hot weather.

 At La Palma in Chalatenango, you will find a relaxed atmosphere with plenty of character, great handmade crafts, and a fantastic cup of coffee to keep you warm.
 Additionally, the views from this town high up in the mountains are just astonishing.